Accessible Pedestrian Signals

 Sunshine Coast University Hospital

-The recent court ruling in Queensland reminds designers and builders not to ignore disability access.
+The court ruling in Queensland is a reminder to designers and builders not to ignore disability access.
 But many do, and that is probably because they are unlikely to be called to account.
-Complaints under the Disability Discrimination Act are rare.
+Complaints under the Disability Discrimination Act that go to court are rare.
 That’s because the person who experiences the discrimination has to make the complaint.
 And that’s tough.
-Court cases are very stressful.
+Court cases are very stressful for complainants who often have fewer resources to cope.

 The Sunshine Coast University Hospital (SSCU) was the subject of Peter Ryan’s complaint.
 He is legally blind and claimed disadvantage in the way access was provided for him.
 The SSCU supposedly complied with the National Construction Code and the Access to Premises Standard.
 However this was not the case and calls into question the issue of building certification.